TaBSA -- A framework for training and benchmarking algorithms scheduling tasks for mobile robots working in dynamic environments: Illustrative example

 To represent tasks composed of several simpler tasks, we prepared the Complex \StTask{}.
 This task possesses a list of 'subtasks' that are worked on one after another.
 For this reason, the \StTask{}'s 'estimated\_duration' equals $\sum\limits_{subtasks}(subtask.estimated\_duration)$.
 The \StTask{}'s 'priority' was experimentally set to $\max(subtask.priority: subtasks)$ to the sum of priorities of subtasks.
 The only composite \StTask{} prepared within the system was Pick And Place.
-It currently consists of 3 subtasks: Pick, Patrol, and Place.
 This \StTask{} aims to transport an item from one place to another.
-We set the Pick And Place \StTask{} as not interruptable.
-As these \StTasks{} utilize objects placed in the \StEnvironment, they tend to start and end close to each other.

-\subsubsection{Decision agents}
+\subsection{Decision Agents}